FortAwesome/wordpress-fontawesome/README.md

 In your code, requiring this package's `index.php` will cause the version of the package as bundled by your theme or plugin to be added to the list of possible versions to be loaded by the `FontAwesome_Loader`.
-The loader coordinates among potentially multiple uses of the plugin, ensuring that the latest available version of the package is loaded and used at run time.
+The loader coordinates among potentially multiple installations of the plugin, ensuring that the latest available version of the package is loaded and used at run time.

 ```php